Try though I might, I have thus far in my life failed to find an overstatement of the benefits of positive thinking.

 Mind you, these are not people who never have bad days, never get upset with life, and are incapable of causing others pain or discomfort.
 But they typically choose to see the good in events as well as in people.
 They don’t let negative circumstances overtake their world, and they have healthy relationships with themselves, which helps them be a better connection to you.

 When you take hold of a positive lens through which to view your world, it enables you to be more supportive to those around you.
 This, in turn, makes them more enthusiastic to spend time with you, and motivated to be supportive and loving in return.

 By naturally reinforcing the positive thinking of the people around you, you help create a virtuous cycle of healthy, positive people lifting each other up.
 Positive thinking is truly infectious.

-At no point can you simply skip over life’s bad shit.
+At no point can you simply skip over life’s bad stuff.
 That’s not what I’m selling here.
 I’m selling a positive attitude that refuses to let the bad shit define your life.

 I’m not even making this up.

 Several of these things even happened while I was in the middle of a conversation with my wife about positive thinking, about writing this very post.

 Stuff like this is gonna happen.
 From a series of annoyances like these, to a string of life’s heaviest and most difficult struggles.
 It’s not for us to know what the universe has in store for us, or to always be able to take it with a smile.
 That’s not what optimism is.

 Optimism is taking the lemons life gives you, and making the very best of it you can.
 Making room for hurt feelings to happen, and also letting the positive perspective in to find your way forward.
 We can’t stop the challenges from coming, but one of the greatest benefits of positive thinking is to be able to handle them, keep taking the next step, and not let them decide our fate.